venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj1_FindingLanes/P1/writeup_template.md

 Iniitially a hard-coded set of vertices as the corner coordinates of the rectangular region were used to create a mask.
 `[0, height_of_image], [480, 310], [490, 310], [width_of_image, height_of_image]`
 These hard-coded coordinates to find lanes in the masked area worked well for the first two problems.
-The challenge problem’s image size was different from the other two problems and hence the hard-coded vertices did not work. https://github.com/venkatvi/UdacitySelfDrivingCarNanoDegree/blob/LKG_ForHomeworkSubmission/Py/Proj1_FindingLanes/P1/writeup_template.md, the vertices were modified to
+The challenge problem’s image size was different from the other two problems and hence the hard-coded vertices did not work.
+So, the vertices were modified to
 `[0, height_of_image-20], width_of_image/2 - 10, height_of_image/2 + 40], [width_of_image/2 + 10, height_of_image/2 + 40], [width_of_image, height_of_image -20]`
 The offset of 20 px from height_of image for the bottom vertices was required to remove noisy lines formed at the boundary of the vehicle.
 In effect, a rectangular area starting approximately at the midpoint of the image, spanning gradually over the image width was appropriate for creating a mask.